graphops/launchpad-namespaces/README.md

 - [proxyd](https://github.com/ethereum-optimism/optimism/tree/develop/proxyd)<br>
 Proxyd is an EVM-blockchain JSON-RPC router and load balancer developed in Go by Optimism.
 It is capable of load balancing, automatic failover, intelligent request routing and very basic caching.
 ### [:postgres-operator](/postgres-operator)
-This *Namespace* extends your Kubernetes cluster with custom resources for easilly creating and managing Postgres databases
+This *Namespace* extends your Kubernetes cluster with custom resources for easily creating and managing Postgres databases

 - [postgres-operator](https://github.com/zalando/postgres-operator)<br>
 The Postgres Operator delivers an easy to run highly-available PostgreSQL clusters on Kubernetes (K8s) powered by Patroni.